 Below are some actions you can take to protect yourself from cyberattacks:

-A cyber attack is a harmful action against a computer system.
-It can target individuals as well as public or private organizations.
-The hacker could also be an individual or an organization.
+A cyberattack is when harmful action is carried out against a computer system.
+It can target individuals as well as public or private sector organisations.
+The hacker can be an individual or an organisation.

-Some of the most common cyber attacks these days are: Denial-of-Service (DDoS) attacks, Phishing, Malware attacks, Man-in-the-Middle (MitM) attacks.
+Some of the most common modern cyberattacks are: Denial-of-Service (DDoS) attacks, phishing, malware attacks, and man-in-the-middle (MitM) attacks.

-Cybersecurity consists in a set of measures to protect computer systems: servers, computers, equipment, networks, files, messages.
+Cybersecurity consists of a set of measures to protect computer systems: servers, computers, equipment, networks, files, and messages.
 It is also called Information Systems Security, InfoSec.
-The system helps to protect the network, computers but also users.
+The system helps to protect the network, its computers, and also its users.